 Selective Photothermolysis (SPTL) is the principle behind the treatment.
 Lasers, which are intense beams of light, are used at specific wavelengths to target melanin, the dark pigment in the hair follicle.
 The follicles are heated to the point that their ability to re-grow is damaged permanently.
 Laser hair removal ensures to target the hair follicles without damaging the nearby skin which makes it a safe and effective procedure.

 The general rule of thumb that is used to check the candidacy of a person for laser hair removal is the difference between the color of the skin and the hair.
 A person whose skin color is lighter than the shade of his or her hair is considered an ideal candidate for laser hair removal treatment.

 In order to ascertain the candidacy of a person for laser hair removal, a scale known as the Fitzpatrick Scale is commonly used.
 It was devised by a Harvard Dermatologist Dr. Thomas B. Patrick in 1975.
 People falling in the scale from I to IV are considered to be ideal candidates as they have light to medium skin tone and medium to dark hair color.
 Those falling under Class V and VI too can get the treatment but the efficacy may not be as good.

 Who Should be Avoided?

-People under the age of 14 should not undergo Laser Hair Removal in Dubai.
+People under the age of 14 should not undergo Laser Hair Removal.
 Women who are pregnant or breastfeeding should not receive the treatment as well.
 In general, you must consider the advice of your dermatologist before opting for the procedure.

 To learn more about laser hair removal treatment or to schedule an appointment for a procedure, visit us at Laser Skin Care.
-You can also set up a free online consultation by filling in the form given below.
+You can also set up an online consultation by filling in the form given below.